Triathlon Swim Training: What Is Zone 5 / VO2 Max?

 Final Thoughts

-Zone 5 swimming is a powerful training tool that enhances speed, power, and anaerobic endurance.
+Zone 5 swimming is a powerful training tool that enhances speed, power.
 By incorporating high-intensity swim intervals, triathletes develop stronger starts, improved surges, and more powerful finishes.
 Training at maximal effort improves overall race performance and builds the resilience needed to handle high-pressure moments in competition.

 Previous